chaitanyagupta/qbase64/README.md

 decoding:

 * `ENCODE-BYTES` and `DECODE-STRING` are the easiest to use.
-They allow one to encode a byte array and decode a base64 string in one go.
+They allow one to encode a byte vector and decode a base64 string in one go.

 * `ENCODE-STREAM` and `DECODE-STREAM` are gray stream classes that